When you google “pumpkin muffins” hundreds of recipes come up, do you really need another one? Yes, because this is the only recipe you actually need

 This soup is for my hungry ladies.
 Or men.
 Anyone with a stomach and taste buds really.
 It’s hearty, healthy, and so satisfying… a real meal in a bowl type of soup.
 It comes together in just 30 minutes but tastes like it’s been simmering…

 When I was testing this recipe, I posted it to my Instagram stories and I received a ton of messages eagerly asking for the recipe.
 I don’t blame you, it’s exactly what I want to be eating this time of year.

 what else can i use?

 - I use Gluten-Free All Purpose Flour in this cake, but you can certainly swap in regular all purpose flour.

-- 9 or 10 inch round cake pan
+- 10 inch bundt pan

-- 1 cup granulated sugar
+- 1 2/3 cup granulated sugar

-- 3 large eggs, room temperature
+- 5 large eggs, room temperature

 - 1 tbsp vanilla extract

-- 1/2 cup brewed coffee, cooled
+- 1/2 cup unsweetened almond milk

 - Preheat oven to 350 Degrees F.